REIT stocks to get boost from new S&P sector classification

 “They are going to see more demand and those stocks could work because people need to add weight,” said Matthew Spitznagle, senior equity analyst for Eagle Asset Management in St. Petersburg, Florida.

-REITs already have been outperforming the S&P 500 .SPX this year, with the Vanguard REIT index fund (VNQ.P), a broad representative of the sector, up more than 4 percent against the S&P's barely positive 0.01 percent.
+REITs already have been outperforming the S&P 500 this year, with the Vanguard REIT index fund, a broad representative of the sector, up more than 4 percent against the S&P’s barely positive 0.01 percent.

 That reverses the trend from 2015, when investors fearing the Federal Reserve would aggressively raise interest rates sold the group and the fund fell 1.6 percent for the year.